What one capability unlocks

 Worth being precise about whose problem this is: in the cases above, the provider mostly did its job.
 It sent a currency code on every record, returned internally consistent values, documented its endpoints.
 The gap is that the meaning of a value lives in conventions — units, currency, as-of date, what null stands for — that the value doesn't carry and the docs don't always spell out, and reconstructing that meaning at the boundary is the integrator's responsibility, not the provider's failing.
 When something genuinely is ambiguous — a value whose label and magnitude disagree — the honest move is a precise, evidence-backed question to the provider, not a complaint and not a guess.

 The currency case is the gentle version — the provider was honest, and the meaning was simply yours to add.
-There is a harder version, where the provider's own account of itself is the thing that can't be taken at face value.
-A market-data API is a fair place to see it, because the same inconsistencies recur across feeds of every kind.
+There is a second version worth planning for, where the response itself is what needs checking, independently of whether the number inside it is right.

 This doesn't move the conclusion; it sharpens it.
 Whether the gap is a meaning the provider never carried or a contract the provider didn't keep, the cost lands in your product, and the defense lives in the same one place.